getCannaBiz/cannabiz-menu/readme.txt

 ### Extend WP Dispensary

-With our free and commercial add-on's, you'll be able to extend the functionality of the WP Dispensary menu plugin, giving your website the competitive edge in the growing medical marijuana market.
+With our free and commercial add-on's, you can connect to WooCommerce, sync your menu with mmjmenu, weedmaps and leafly, manage inventory and more.

+Our add-on's help you extend the functionality of the WP Dispensary menu plugin, giving your website the competitive edge in the growing medical marijuana market.

 You can view our current add-on's on the [official WP Dispensary website](https://www.wpdispensary.com/add-ons)

-We also have a commercial WordPress theme for the cannabis industry, [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz).
+We also have a dispensary WordPress theme for the cannabis industry, [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz).

 It has a long list of options built in for customization to fit your business branding and is 100% integrated with WP Dispensary and it's add-ons.